jbaptisteq/OC_P5/README.md

  https://openclassrooms.com/paths/59-developpeur-dapplication-php-symfony

 Languages used :
- html 5, CSS 3
+ html 5, CSS 3, Javascript, jQuery, PHP, MySQL
- Javascript, jQuery
- PHP, MySQL

  Getting Started :
   These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.